Driving Lessons for autistic adults

 Many people of the autistic spectrum take driving lessons and have no difficulties at all on mastering the driving skills.

-Social interaction can also be difficult Here Driving Instructors are selective and careful when choosing wording, for instance, The Driving Instructors avoid using sarcasm or innuendo’s and deal with things factually.
+The driving instructors are selective and careful when choosing words, for instance, driving instructor’s avoid using sarcasm or innuendo’s and deal with things factually.
 Giving simple and concise information that can not be open to interpretation.

-The Driving Instructors are also aware that autistic learners may have difficulties understanding gestures, body language, facial expressions and tone of voice, making it difficult to judge or understand the reactions of those they are talking to or to empathize with people’s feelings.
-As a result, the learner may unintentionally appear insensitive or rude to others and can give quite blunt responses so it is important that our Driving Instructors do not take offense by this .
+We are also aware that autistic learners may have difficulties understanding gestures, body language, facial expressions and tone of voice, making it difficult to judge or understand the reactions of those they are talking to or to empathize with people’s feelings.

 It may also be worth contacting the DVLA medical adviser to discuss this further.